 It is easy to assume that Paris is worth visiting as it’s on everyone’s travel bucket list.
-I’ve asked some of my friends, and a few said Paris is the first city they’ll visit when they go to Europe!
-We all have that one friend, right?
+When I asked my friends, some said Paris is one of the first cities they’ll see when they go to Europe!
+We all have those friends, right?
 Haha!

 But, like any other metropolitan city in the world, Paris has drawbacks too.
 Some say Paris is expensive and polluted, and parts of the town do not smell so nice.
-They down the expectations, but do they matter if Paris has worth visiting attractions?
+They lowered the expectations, but does it matter if Paris has worth visiting attractions?

 If you are unsure about visiting Paris, let this post give you an idea of what you’ll be missing if you skip Paris.
 This post highlights the best things and most beautiful places you can find in Paris.
-They are the stunning landmarks, impressive museums, and many more that make Paris worth visiting.
+These are the stunning landmarks, impressive museums, and many more, making Paris worth visiting.

 I will not only introduce you to the beautiful places in Paris which make it worth visiting.
 I will also give my opinion, explaining the value you can get from seeing them.